An Overview of IHC Staining

 Immunofluorescence (IF): Uses fluorophore-conjugated antibodies to visualize antigens under a fluorescence microscope.
 This technique is valuable for studying cellular localization, protein-protein interactions, and co-localization studies.

-Chromogenic Immunohistochemistry: Utilizes enzyme-substrate reactions to produce a visible color change at the site of antibody-antigen binding.
+Chromogenic Immunohistochemistry (or Colorimetric IHC): Utilizes enzyme-substrate reactions to produce a visible color change at the site of antibody-antigen binding.
 Commonly used enzymes include horseradish peroxidase (HRP) and alkaline phosphatase (AP).
 This method is widely used in clinical pathology and research.

 These types of IHC staining methods provide flexibility in studying various aspects of protein expression and localization in tissues, catering to different research and diagnostic needs.